 Karin Cesario, MD

 Dr. Cesario has received several research grants and authored multiple publications, predominantly in the area of hepatitis C. She has consistently been listed as one the “Top Docs” in Colorado Springs as voted on by her peers and published annually in the Colorado Springs Style magazine.
-She is an active member of the AASLD, the American College of Gastroenterology (ACG) and the American Liver Foundation (ALF).
+She is an active member of the AASLD, the American College of Gastroenterology (ACG) and is serving her second term on the Medical Advisory Committee of the American Liver Foundation (ALF), Rocky Mountain Division.
 Her clinical interests include viral hepatitis and complications of liver cirrhosis.
-Her personal interests include traveling, Pilates and spending time with her husband and their four children.
+Her personal interests include traveling, Orange Theory Fitness and spending time with her husband and their four children.

 His clinical interests include pancreas and biliary disorders, inflammatory bowel disease, Hepatitis C and cirrhosis, and reflux disease.
 Dr. Swendsen has been involved in research centered on patient safety and quality improvement.
 He is a member of the ACG, AGA, and ASGE.